-If you ARE already including images in all your content, you could still probably do it more effectively.
+Well-optimized images are an underutilized, yet highly effective, benefit of content marketing, and even if you ARE already including images in all your content, you could still probably do it more effectively.
 Below are five quick tips for optimizing content marketing images so you get better engagement and better results.

 Your content needs more images than you think – Buzzsumo found that posts with an image every 75-100 words got the most shares across platforms: